sirkingbinx/MonkeFrames/README.md

 Once a keyframe is created, you can see it's values with the Keyframe Editor.
 Press `View` > `Keyframe Editor` to view and select every keyframe in your project.

-Once you are done with editing, you can compile your project (turn those keyframes into movement) with `Project` > `Compile`, then press `Project > Play`.
+Once you are done with editing, you can compile your project (turn those keyframes into movement) with `Project` > `Compile`, then press `Project > Compile & Play`.
 Press Space to exit the player and return to MonkeFrames.

 You can save your project with `Project > Save Project`, then reopen it by selecting `Project > Load Project` and choosing your project.
 All projects are saved in a special folder you can access by pressing `Win` + `R`, and then entering `%USERFOLDER%/AppData/LocalLow/Another Axiom/Gorilla Tag/MonkeFrames/projects`.